 Can substitute the apple and lemon curd for your favoured fruit curd.

-1 goose egg = 2 duck eggs = 3 hens eggs
+As a rough guide, 1 goose egg = 2 duck eggs = 3 hens eggs